 The following section sets out the approach to remuneration for the employees covered by this agreement.
-This will consist of a set of basic elements that apply to all of the occupational groups, as well as a detailed description of the arrangements that apply specifically to each employee group.
+This will consist of a set of basic elements that apply to all the pay bands, as well as individual arrangements that apply specifically to some pay bands.